 One of my favorite childhood memories revolves around what my mother affectionately dubbed, “Sunday Night Spa Night” — and, years later, it helped me stop biting my nails permanently.
 Every Sunday, my mother would set aside some time to pamper herself for the work week ahead, which included blowing her hair out, tweezing her eyebrows, and painting her nails.

 I, like many little girls, reveled in watching my mother “beautify” herself.
-I was fascinated by how she was able to style her thick, curly hair into smooth, voluminous waves and even more mesmerized by how effortlessly she painted her nails to perfection — and she noticed.
+I was fascinated by how she was able to style her thick, curly hair into smooth, voluminous waves and even more mesmerized by how effortlessly she gave herself a manicure — and she noticed.
 One Sunday, it happened: She offered to paint my nails.
 I remember all at once being really excited and then immediately filled with dread because I bit my nails, something she also noticed.
 Regardless, she took my tiny six-year-old hands and gave me my first manicure.
 I was convinced they’d look horrible, but as they say, “mama knows best” because after she applied that shiny Sally Hansen top coat, I felt like a star.

-As much as I’d like to say that the manicure cured me of my nail biting, I can’t.
-In fact, nail biting is a habit I kept up for decades after that.
-So, why bring up that first manicure and the “Sunday Night Spa Nights” if they didn’t stop me from biting my nails?
-While that manicure may not have cured my nail biting then and there, it would be the driving force behind how I stopped biting my nails for good.
+As much as I’d like to say this cured me of my nail biting habit, I can’t.
+In fact, I kept it up for decades after that.
+But my first manicure and the “Sunday Night Spa Nights” would be the driving force behind how I stopped biting my nails for good.

 How to Stop Biting Your Nails for Good

-For those of you struggling to break the habit, I’m sure you’re more than aware that it’s going to take more than just slapping on a wonder polish and calling it a day.
-This is not going to be an article where I wax poetic about the wonders of Mavala or any other insert name of “no-more-biting” nail polish here because I’ve tried them all to no avail.
+For those of you struggling to break the habit, you’re well aware that it’s going to take more than just slapping on a wonder polish and calling it a day.
+This is not going to be an article where I wax poetic about the wonders of Mavala or any other insert-name-of-no-more-biting-nail-polish-here because I’ve tried them all to no avail.
 When it comes to nail-biting, punishment won’t resolve it.

 Step 1: Make the Commitment to Stop Biting Your Nails and Skin